Smart motorway: Stopped vehicle detection

 Some (18% in 2019) smart motorways employ stopped vehicle detection (SVD).
-The Government states that all lane running motorways are designed to operate safely without the need for SVD, however SVD reduces the time it takes for National Highways control room staff to close the traffic lane to just one minute.
+The government states that all lane running motorways are designed to operate safely without the need for SVD, however SVD reduces the time it takes for National Highways control room staff to close the traffic lane to just one minute.

 Text messages

 Early systems used dot matrix signs on gantries to display short text messages, with smaller variable signs above each lane and to the sides of the carriageway.
 Current smart motorway systems often use the "MS4" sign type which can include pictograms from the Traffic Signs Regulations and General Directions.

 Variable lane control

-To close a lane to traffic, the motorway gantries display a red X to signify a lane closure.
-The red X is a legal requirement for motorists to comply and failure to comply can result in a £100 fine and three points.
+To close a lane to traffic, the motorway gantries display a red cross (❌) to signify a lane closure.
+The red cross is a legal requirement for motorists under section 36(1) of the Road Traffic Act 1988 (failure to comply with a traffic sign), and failure to comply can result in a fixed penalty of £100 fine and three points. but can be penalised with a fine of up to £1,000 and a 56 day driving ban if prosecuted in court.

 Compliance is at 92%, which has not decreased since 2019.
-Road users want to see a 'zero tolerance' approach towards vehicles disobeying a red X.
+Road users want to see a 'zero tolerance' approach towards vehicles disobeying a red cross.